Find out what it is like to add a third child to a family and get 15 tips to be successful with the transition!

 This made those spontaneous times I needed to care for McKenna (like during growth spurts) that didn’t fit into my normal plan a lot easier.
-I wasn’t leaving one child alone to go care for a baby.
+I wasn’t leaving one child alone to go care for a baby like I had when adding my second child.
 I had two little ones who loved to play and were happy to do so while I took care of the baby.

 When McKenna was 5 months old, we remodeled a house and moved.
 Still not a big deal.
 Busy, sure, but not hard.
 I could easily juggle everything I was needing to juggle.

 The transition was easy for me, and I know that is not true for everyone.

-But I am glad I have waited to write this post until now.
-In the last few months as McKenna as gotten to be a two year old, I have found three children more difficult.
+As McKenna turned two years old, I found three children more difficult.
 I don’t know if I can blame it on three children or just the ages of my children.

 I remember in college, the first few weeks of a semester was tricky as I learned to balance studies, work, and extra-curricular.
 I had to write everything down and plan out projects.
 But as the semester progressed, I didn’t need to write anything down anymore because my brain could do it.

 With that information out there, I will talk some details about my experience with adding the third baby to our family.